 Part of the extensive preparations for D-Day was the necessary upgrade of weapons.
 The Germans firmly held a foothold in Europe thanks to their superior armor, but the Allies were finding ways to overcome the dreaded panzer threat.

-The Challenger tank, designated as the Tank, Cruiser, Challenger (A30), was derived from the Cromwell tank, with the intention of giving more firepower to Her Majesty’s Cruiser tanks.
+The Challenger tank, designated as the Tank, Cruiser, Challenger (A30), was derived from the Cromwell tank, with the intention of giving more firepower to His Majesty’s Cruiser tanks.
 Along with the modification that the British made on the American Sherman, by fitting a 76.2 mm gun (the QF 17-pounder), thus producing the Firefly, the Challenger was one of the rare assets of the Allies that could match the German Colossus’ such as the Tiger and the Panther tanks.

 The Challenger was developed on the initiative of Roy Robotham.
 He was an executive in the car division of Rolls-Royce whose Meteor engine had proved to be an unreplaceable asset of the Cromwell tank.
 As the QF 17-pounder could not be mounted on the Cromwell, a new tank needed to be produced.